-Our mediators work in a highly confidential setting in order to help each member of the family to determine what is essential to each person and then communicate that need to the others.
-By doing so, our mediators can help married partners & families identify the roots of their issues and find productive ways to resolve them.
+Our mediator work in a highly confidential setting in order to help each member of the family to determine what is essential to each person and then communicate that need to the others.
+By doing so, our mediator can help married partners & families identify the roots of their issues and find productive ways to resolve them.

-While some mediators may have a legal background to give advice, we are not lawyers, and therefore our mediators do not provide legal advice.
-Our mediators are well trained to maintain neutrality in family-related issues and will not take a side or advocate for either member of the family.
+While some mediators may have a legal background to give advice, we are not lawyers, and therefore our mediator do not provide legal advice.
+Our mediator is well trained to maintain neutrality in family-related issues and will not take a side or advocate for either member of the family.

 How do our mediators handle issues that involve a history of drug abuse or violence in the family?

-In such cases, our mediators will first evaluate the situation to ascertain if mediation is a safe option.
+In such cases, our mediator will first evaluate the situation to ascertain if mediation is a safe option.
 The evaluation process involves understanding the consistency, nature, and severity of the previous incidences of abuse.
-If it is discovered that mediation can be a useful solution, then our mediators will go on with the necessary process.
+If it is discovered that mediation can be a useful solution, then our mediator will go on with the necessary process.

 What can a mediator do in a case where my partner or ex-partner is entirely irrational and seems unconcerned?

-Our mediators will find and implement what they feel to be the most effective approach.
+Our mediator will find and implement what they feel to be the most effective approach.
 While a face-to-face approach works well for some partners, the reverse (separate sessions) may to be the practical approach for others.
-In the latter situations, our mediators play the role of liaison officer between both parties.
+In the latter situations, our mediator play the role of liaison officer between both parties.

 When is the right time to commence mediation?